oimodeler/oimodeler/docs/source/models.rst

     g  = oim.oimGauss(fwhm=5, f=1)
     r  = oim.oimIRing(d=5, f=0.5)

-Here, we have create a point source, a 10 mas uniform disk, a Gaussian distribution with a 5 mas fwhm and a 5 mas infinitesimal ring.
+Here, we have create a point source, a 10 mas uniform disk, a Gaussian distribution with a 5 mas FWHM and a 5 mas infinitesimal ring.
 The comprehensive list of components available is **oimodeler** is given in the next section.

 The model parameters which are not set explicitly during the components creation are set to their default values (i.e., f=1, x=y=0).